 - Irrigation during and within 48 hours after measurable rainfall is prohibited.

 - Washing of pavement and other hard surfaces is generally prohibited.
-Exceptions: to correct an immediate threat to health and safety, in preparation of painting or sealing, or for dust control, provided it is accomplished by use of a pressure washer, mop, bucket, or brush.
+Exceptions: to correct an immediate threat to health and safety or in preparation of painting or sealing, provided it is accomplished by use of a pressure washer, mop, bucket, or brush.
 For more information on pressure washing refer to the resolution.

 - Vehicles and boats washed by hose must have a shut-off nozzle or washed at commercial facilities that recycle the water.

-- The use of potable water in all non-recirculating ornamental water features and fountains is prohibited.
-Recirculating fountains with a water surface area greater than 25 ft2 are prohibited unless located indoors, on residential property, or are home to aquatic life.
+- Recirculating fountains with a water surface area greater than 25 ft2 are prohibited unless located indoors, on residential property, or are home to aquatic life.

 - Pools and spas must be equipped with a cover when not in use.
 Pool cover rebates available.
 No draining or refilling of pools by more than one third, unless authorized.
 More information about draining pools is available here.